 The good news is that once I discuss this metaphor with clients, they usually start to accept that if they continue to leave self-care on the back burner, they aren’t going to be able to move forward with what they wanted to work on in coaching (for example, feel less stressed, enjoy time with their kids, be more successful with their own business, fight less with their partner, etc.) They start to see that not practicing self-care actually sets them up to be less equipped to do the work that they feel so passionate about, or have the relationships they strive for.

 The more complicated news is that these clients then usually want a quick fix for changing things and that’s when I have to break the news to them that beginning to make themselves a priority is not like flipping a light switch.
 They’ve probably had years of practice putting others first so it’s going to take some time to start doing things differently.

 Since I don’t want them to feel unmotivated, I compare learning to practice self-care with another skill they’ve mastered.
 For many of my clients who live global lifestyles, this could be learning a language.
 For others, it might be tying your shoes, playing an instrument or learning to cook.
 Learning a new skill takes time and we have to break it into baby steps.
 Here’s what that often looks like with my clients:

-- Identifying and overcoming other obstacles to self-care.
-Usually people find that there are other obstacles getting in the way of practicing self-care, such as unhelpful thought patterns or negative core beliefs about worthiness.
+Identifying and overcoming other obstacles to self-care.
+Usually people find that there are other obstacles getting in the way of practicing self-care, such as other misconceptions about self-care, a strong inner critic, or a tendency to let their actions be dictated by what they “should” do.
 For this, we have to dig a little deeper and start to try and “catch” some of the unhelpful thoughts that pop up during the day and explore where this critical inner dialogue might have come from.

 “It’s not selfish to love yourself, take care of yourself, and to make your happiness a priority.
 It’s necessary. “ – Mandy Hale